 6.8.1 Applicability to language

+This subclause requires a complete rewrite.

 A buffer boundary violation condition occurs when an array is indexed outside its bounds, or pointer arithmetic results in an access to storage that occurs outside the bounds of the object accessed.

 In C++, the subscript operator [] is defined such that E1[E2] is identical to (*((E1)+(E2))), so that in either representation, the value in location (E1+E2) is returned.
 C++ does not perform bounds checking on arrays, so the following code: